Mathematic 2 - Calculus 2 - Summary

 Example:

-- If integrating in direction, use:
+If integrating in y y y direction, use:

-- If integrating in direction, use:
+If integrating in x x x direction, use:

 References